Stillbirth Compensation Claims

 Support Following Stillbirth

 A stillbirth is one of the most traumatic and devastating experiences a family can go through.
-Not only does this result in the loss of a new baby, but the traumatic event can also be damaging to the mother's health, potentially leaving her with physical and psychological injury.
+Not only does this result in the loss of a new baby, but the event can also be damaging to the mother's health, potentially leaving her with physical and psychological injury.

 Many people who have experienced a stillbirth are left with ongoing problems such as depression and isolation; when stillbirths are connected to medical negligence cases, it can cause women to lose faith in the medical profession and be unsure where to turn for expert support.

-JMW Solicitors has helped many women to successfully challenge poor care through stillbirth negligence claims, and we advise our clients to speak to these organisations in their time of need.
+JMW has helped many women to successfully challenge poor care through stillbirth negligence claims, and we advise our clients to speak to these organisations in their time of need.
 Here is some information about their vital work:

 Sands (Stillbirth and Neonatal Death Society)